john-cd/rust_howto/bk/src/language/macros.md

 ### Avoid Common Pitfalls with Macros {#macro-pitfalls}

-Here are some common macro pitfalls to watch out for:
+Watch out for the following common macro pitfalls:

 - Overusing Macros: Macros can obscure logic and make code harder to read or debug, if used unnecessarily.
 - Poor Macro Hygiene: If your macro introduces variables without care, it can clash with names in the surrounding scope.
 This can lead to confusing bugs.
 Rust tries to help with hygiene, but it's not foolproof - especially in procedural macros.